akash-network/docs/usage/cli/status.md

 > In the example above, the details are about node version and latest block on the network

-Use `akash status` to check status of a node (default "http://api.akashtest.net:80").
+Use `akashctl status` to check status of a node (default "http://api.akashtest.net:80").

 **Arguments**